Yun Chi-young

-He was Yun Bo-seon's younger half-uncle, and politician and independence activist Yun Chi-ho's younger cousin.
+He was Yun Posun's younger half-uncle, and politician and independence activist Yun Chi-ho's younger cousin.
 Yun Bo-seon is his second brother, and he is Yun Chi-So's son.
-His pen name is Dongsan (동산).

-Life
+Biography

-He was the half-uncle of Yun Bo-seon, second President of South Korea.
+He was the half-uncle of Yun Posun, second President of South Korea.
 Yun had long time to Entourage and secretary of Syngman Rhee, first president of South Korea.
 His goal was to help collect Syngman Rhee's independent Activities.
 He was an extreme anti-Japanese activist and a political messiah worship.